HOW MUCH WILL IT COST TO SHIP MY ORDER?

 *Order must equal $70 or more after discounts are applied, and before taxes and optional package protection to qualify for free shipping.

 MY ORDER WAS DELAYED/LOST OR DAMAGED – WHAT SHOULD I DO?

 If you purchased optional Package Protection insurance, please reach out to email@example.com with any issues and/or photos of damage.
 If you did not purchase the insurance, please contact the carrier directly for assistance.
 Make sure to have your tracking number handy, which can be found in your shipment confirmation email.
 For more information on our shipping policies visit bigspoonroasters.com/shipping.

 WHY IS THERE OIL AT THE TOP OF MY JAR?

 We don’t use any palm oil, hydrogenated oil, or other stabilizers to prevent natural oil separation.
-Simply stir well to the bottom of the jar and enjoy!
-Check out our blog post on palm oil.
+Simply stir well to the bottom of the jar and enjoy (see below).

 I CAN’T TASTE THE CHAI/SALT/MAPLE/GINGER, ETC. IN MY JAR OF NUT BUTTER.
 HELP?!?!

 Our nut butters are natural, flowing products.
 We don’t use “flavoring” that permeates the entire jar, but rather use whole ingredients and spices.
 Over time, some of these solids can sink to the bottom.
 Just give your nut butter a really good stir all the way from the bottom of the jar to re-incorporate all these tasty bits.